 “A person acting for a legitimate purpose may not be able to weigh to a nicety the exact measure of any necessary action; and (b) …evidence of a person’s having done what the person honestly and instinctively thought was necessary for a legitimate purpose constitutes strong evidence that only reasonable action was taken…”

 Lapses in judgement in such situations are natural – and expected.
 The person being threatened may overestimate the actual level of the threat.
-To a certain extent, the law will still attest that they have acted reasonably in these cases.
+To a certain extent, the law will still attest that they have acted reasonably or in self defence in these cases.

-In cases where assault, battery or excessive force has been alleged, courts will be encouraged to consider two key questions regarding the incident.
+In cases where assault, battery or extreme force has been alleged, courts will be encouraged to consider two key questions regarding the incident.

 1) Did the person using force honestly feel that it was necessary to do so?